Ep.79: Human Longevity with Jason Prall

 So I think that’s part of it.
 I don’t think that’s the main component, because I think you’re right.
 We basically kick out our parents as soon as we can, and we have this independent mindset about us from basically 18 years old.
 “I need to get away from my parents, I need to push away, if I live with them, it’s weird.”
 If you’re a 32-year-old guy and you’re living with your parents and you bring home a date, you’re going to be looked at as really weird.
 So there is a weird societal thing here, that I don’t know how we solve.

 Robyn: Whereas in some of these communities, I think you’re probably going to tell me it’s different than that.

-Jason: This is the thing.
-They grew up in a different time and their whole lifestyle was different.
-So often times, let’s say, you have a traditional family: mother and father with let’s say, eight kids, which would be actually fairly traditional in a lot of these places.
-The mother and father would tend to either both go out and work, or at least the father.
-And the mother would be taking care of the kids or working or both, in which case, the grandfather and more likely the grandmother would be there helping, taking care of the kids.
+Jason: This is the thing: they grew up in a different time and their whole lifestyle was different.
+Often times, you have a traditional family: mother and father with let’s say, eight kids, which would be actually fairly traditional in a lot of these places.
+The mother and father would tend to both go out and work, or at least the father.
+And the mother would be taking care of the kids, or working, or both, in which case the grandfather and more likely the grandmother would be there helping, taking care of the kids.
 If mother was out there, sort of doing some physical work and manual labor around the house, then you need grandma there to help watch the kids and deal with the kids, and even breastfeed the kids sometimes.
 This is a story.
 If mom wasn’t there to breastfeed or couldn’t breastfeed due to some infection or something had happened, grandma would come in and breastfeed.

 Robyn: Not the senior center?
-Not the urban senior center?
+The urban senior center?

 Robyn: Yeah, it seems like here in the US, we overwork for a certain number of decades of our life so that we can get to the point where we do nothing.